NicoHood/HoodLoader2/Readme.md

 This project went to a lot of phases and we now reached a library with 3 software solutions.
 The idea is to enable enhanced USB functions to almost all 'standard' Arduino boards (Uno, Mega, Leonardo, Micro).
-To make things more clear the HID Software is in this repository and the Hoodloader (v1 & v2) sources are in their own repositories.
+To make things more clear the HID Software is in this repository and the Hoodloader (v1 & v2) sources + installation instructions are in their own repositories.

 **The HID project contains 3 software solutions:**
 * Arduino Leonardo/(Pro)Micro extended USB HID-report descriptors